polyakovkrylo/qtlabs/docs/_build/html/_sources/getting-started/qtinstallation.rst.txt

 |

-2. After downloading installer run it.
+2. After downloading the installer run it.
 Linux users need to add permission for \
 execution.
-For that, right click on file -> Properties -> set flag on \
+For that, right click on the file -> Properties -> set flag \
 'is executable', than it should become executable.

 .. image:: screenshot_exec.png